OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-trigger.md

 1. From within the Code Editor task pane, select **New Script**.

-2. The flow that we'll create later in the tutorial will send our script information about each email that's received.
+2. The flow that you'll create later in the tutorial will send our script information about each email that's received.
 The script needs to accept that input through parameters in the `main` function.
 Replace the default script with the following script.

     ```TypeScript
     function main(